JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Selected Windows Server 2022 Datacenter Azure Edition as the image.
+- Select Windows Server 2022 Datacenter Azure Edition as the image.
-- Confirmed the VM architecture.
+- Confirm the VM architecture.
-- Selected the VM size for the lab.
+- Select the VM size for the lab.
-- Entered the administrator username.
+- Type the administrator username.
-- Entered and confirmed the administrator password.
+- Enter and confirm the administrator password.
-- Continued through the setup wizard.
+- Continue through the setup wizard.

 Explanation:
 This step ensured that the server was deployed with a supported Windows Server operating system capable of running Active Directory Domain Services.